kite-sdk/kite/cdk-data/src/site/markdown/guide.md

 metadata provider when we instantiated `FileSystemDatasetRepository` earlier.
 That's because `FileSystemDatasetRepository` uses an implementation of `MetadataProvider` called `FileSystemMetadataProvider` by default.
-Developers are free to explicitly pass a different implementation using the three argument constructor `FileSystemDatasetRepository(FileSystem, Path, MetadataProvider)` if they want to change this behavior.
+Developers are free to explicitly pass a different implementation using the `metadataProvider(MetadataProvider)` method on `FileSystemDatasetRepository.Builder` if they want to change this behavior.

-The `FileSystemMetadataProvider` (also in the packge `com.cloudera.cdk.data.filesystem`) plugin stores dataset metadata information on a Hadoop `FileSystem` in a hidden directory.
+The `FileSystemMetadataProvider` (also in the package `com.cloudera.cdk.data.filesystem`) plugin stores dataset metadata information on a Hadoop `FileSystem` in a hidden directory.
 As with its sibling `FileSystemDatasetRepository`, its constructor accepts a Hadoop `FileSystem`